Opportunities & Challenges in Insurance Industry – An Adjuster Overview

 Claims adjusters, examiners, and investigators begin their careers by working on modest claims under the guidance of an experienced professional.
 They are handed larger, more difficult claims as they gain experience in claims investigation and settlement.

-From 2016 through 2026, the predicted percent change in employment is: -1 percentage point (It doesn’t matter if it’s a small or no difference.
+From 2016 through 2026, the predicted percent change in employment is -1 percentage point (It doesn’t matter if it’s a small or no difference.

 (All jobs have an average growth rate of 7%.)

 Claims adjusters, appraisers, examiners, and investigators must all be licensed in their respective states.
-Some states have minor requirements, while others need completion of pre-licensing courses or a passing score on a license exam (or both).
+Some states have minor requirements, while others need completion of pre-licensing courses or a passing score on a licensing exam (or both).

 Average hourly wage: $63,670 Annual Salary $30.61 per hour usually for Claims Adjusters, Appraisers, Examiners, and Investigators